Nebzla/NovaPokedex/README.md

 <h1>NovaPokedex</h1>
 An Open Source Discord Bot For A Pokemon Style Game!

+Plan: A Fully fledged game where you can catch pokemon and fight with them with images to display whats going on

 <h2>Terms Of Service</h2>
 - You may not use this bot for financial gain.<br>